Suneetha Ali: Personal life

 At the age thirteen, Ali decided to marry her best-friend, to which her parents refused citing her young age.
 However, with the help of her neighbors and family members, she managed to convinces her parent for her marriage which lasted three months, when she filed for divorce as her husband disapproved her to play sports with boys of her age.

 In June 2013, while Ali was trying hard to move on with her 8 years old romantic relationship, which she breaks up herself an year ago, for discovering her boyfriends affair, gets amused by the news of Bollywood actor, Priyanka Chopra signing a film four days later to her father's demise, showing "remarkable display of resilience".
 Noting the progression from the actor, Ali started "idolizing" her from following her hairstyles to makeup to wardrobe collection.
-Soon, she started performing tributes to Chopra by singing, dancing and producing music videos of the her Hindi songs, dubbed in Dhivehi, which attracted several criticism from the locals and industry colleagues where she gets mocked by referring her as "Suniyanka".
+Soon, she started performing tributes to Chopra by singing, dancing and producing music videos of her Hindi songs, dubbed in Dhivehi, which attracted several criticism from the locals and industry colleagues where she gets mocked by referring her as "Suniyanka".
 She recalls her engagement with Chopra at the music concert held in January 2015 as her "happiest day" in her life.